Where pressure tends to build first

 Pressure building between systems and people

-These patterns show up in well-run organisations as they grow – not because anything is "wrong", but because complexity increases faster than visibility.
+These patterns show up in well-run organizations as they grow – not because anything is "wrong", but because complexity increases faster than visibility.